gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 An SCTP Endpoint supporting only legacy SCTP Restart and involved in an SCTP Association using DTLS Chunks SHOULD NOT attempt to restart the Association using unprotected INIT chunk.
-The affect will be that the restart initiator will have its packet being dropped until the peer nodes times out the SCTP Association from lack of any response from the restarting node.
+The effect will be that the restart initiator will have its packet being dropped until the peer nodes times out the SCTP Association from lack of any response from the restarting node.